yanexr/trump-cards/README.md

 ## Data
-There are 9 card decks: Cars, Airplanes and Rockets are located in [`client/assets/carddecks/`](client/assets/carddecks), and Animals, Dinosaurs, World Football Stars, World Tennis Stars, Extreme Sports and Mega Cities are located in [`server/data/`](server/data).
+There are 12 card decks: Cars, Airplanes and Rockets are located in [`client/assets/carddecks/`](client/assets/carddecks), and Animals, Planetary Systems, Dinosaurs, Skyscrapers, Tanks, World Football Stars, World Tennis Stars, Extreme Sports and Mega Cities are located in [`server/data/`](server/data).
 A card deck is stored in a JSON file with the following structure:

 ```json
 {